FcoSanchezDelRosario/test-automation/README.md

     mvn clean verify -Dtags="WebFE"

-This command run the WebFE on Chrome browser by default.
-If you want to run WebFE feature on Firefox, run the following command:

-    mvn clean verify -Dtags="WebFE" -Dwebdriver.driver=firefox

 Run ApiRest Test by filtering:

     mvn clean verify -Dtags="ApiRest"

-## Generate report
+## Simple test contexts
+Run your tests using the Chrome WebDriver, providing a context called "chrome"

+     mvn verify -Dcontext=chrome -Dwebdriver.driver=chrome

+Run the tests again (or in parallel, on a different machine) using Firefox:

+    mvn verify -Dcontext=firefox -Dwebdriver.driver=firefox

+## Adding more readable tags
+Serenity will add a "context" tag to each of your tests, but you might want to make your reports even clearer by adding a more meaningful tag.
+You can do this using the "injected.tags" system property:

+    mvn verify -Dcontext=chrome -Dwebdriver.driver=chrome -Dinjected.tags="browser:chrome"

+## Aggregating test results

 Once the tests have completed, open a command window and run: